 Large Cents were the first coins made for circulation that were authorized by the U.S. government.
 Large Cents were issued from 1793 to 1857 and quite a few different designs or ‘types’ were used.

 1793 saw three different types – ‘Chain’ Cents, then ‘Wreath’ Cents and finally ‘Liberty Cap’ Cents.
 Liberty Cap Cents were made until 1796.
 From 1796 to 1807 Draped Bust Large Cents were issued and Classic Head Cents were made from 1808 to 1814.

 Coronet Heads were made from 1816 to 1839 and finally Braided Hair Large Cents were issued from 1839 till the end of the series in 1857.
 Large Cents have been wildly popular with collectors ever since numismatists started collecting American coins.

-Very attractive with smooth even brown surfaces.
+Very sharp detail with attractive medium brown surfaces.

 VF Details - Corrosion.
 Small Date, Small Fraction.
 S-255.

 XF Detail - Environmental Damage.
 Small Date, Large Fraction.

 Private Restrike.
 Struck from rusted, discarded dies.
 The obverse was an 1803 S-261 (date altered to 1804) and the reverse used was an 1820 N-12.